MiguelMarcelino/SureThing_Core_Data/README.md

 ## Database
 We used a Database for the Verifier to store the Location data that is approved.
 The database configuration can be found in the `db/` folder.
 We included an SQL configuration file to configure the database.
 We also provided a script called `createDB.sh` that can be used to create the database at the verifier VM.

+## Generate Keys and Keystores
+We include a script called `createCertificates.sh` to generate the keystores, certificates and necessary keys.
+This can be found in the `pki/` folder.
+The script only requires setting the password for the exported keystores, the Country Name and the Locality Name.